davidtwco/rfcs/text/0000-build-std.md

 [building-the-standard-library-on-a-stable-toolchain]: #building-the-standard-library-on-a-stable-toolchain

 Cargo needs to be able to build the standard library crates, which inherently require a nightly toolchain.
-It could use `RUST_BOOTSTRAP` to do this even with a stable toolchain, however this requirement is shared with other projects such as Rust for Linux, that want to build an unmodified `core` crate with a stable toolchain.
+It could use `RUSTC_BOOTSTRAP` to do this even with a stable toolchain, however this requirement is shared with other projects such as Rust for Linux, that want to build an unmodified `core` crate with a stable toolchain.

-rustc will automatically assume `RUST_BOOTSTRAP` when the source path of the crate being compiled is within the same sysroot as the rustc binary being invoked.
+rustc will automatically assume `RUSTC_BOOTSTRAP` when the source path of the crate being compiled is within the same sysroot as the rustc binary being invoked.